xebia-functional/fetch/docs/src/jekyll/docs.md

 # Introduction

+Fetch is a library that allows your data fetches to be written in a concise, composable way while executing efficiently.
+You don't need to use any explicit concurrency construct but existing idioms: applicative for concurrency and monad for sequencing.

 Oftentimes, our applications read and manipulate data from a variety of different sources such as databases, web services or file systems.
 These data sources are subject to latency, and we'd prefer to query them efficiently.